jpraasch/VBA-Challenge/README.md

-Below is the code I try to get to work and couldn't get open and close to get in correctly
+Below is the code I try to get to work and couldn't get open price and close price to get in correctly

 Sub Stockchecker()